CJFM-FM: History

 The station first signed on the air on October 1, 1962.
-Owner CJAD, Ltd. initially intended to use the call sign CJAD-FM, to pair it with its sister AM station, but would settle on using its current callsign.
 CJFM was one of four FM stations which came on the air in the 1960s using common transmitting facilities on the new Mount Royal tower, the other stations being CFCF-FM, CJMS-FM and CKGM-FM.

 CJFM 96 had several formats through the 1960s, 1970s and 1980s, including easy listening, album-oriented rock and adult contemporary.
 By 1992, CJFM changed monikers to Mix 96, and altered its format to a more Top 40-leaning hot adult contemporary format.
-In that era, the CRTC did not want FM stations airing a Top 40 format in order to protect the AM band, so FM stations like CJFM went as far as they could with hot AC, featuring a broader playlist than AM Top 40 stations.
+In that era, the CRTC did not want FM stations airing a Top 40 format in order to protect the AM band.
+As such, FM stations like CJFM went as far as they could with hot AC, featuring a broader playlist than AM Top 40 stations.

 From 1962 to 2007, CJFM was owned by Standard Broadcasting.
 Standard Broadcasting sold the station to Astral Media in 2007.
 In 2013, Astral was acquired by Bell Media.